The scaling limit of critical Ising interfaces is CLE(3): Setup and Definitions

 \subsection{FK Loops and Cut-Out Domains}

-Given an FK configuration, the set of FK interfaces forms a set of loop on $\mathcal{G}^{b}$ A bi-medial edge is part of an FK interface if it lays between a primal FK cluster and a dual FK cluster, i.e. if it does not cross a primal open edge or a dual open edge.
-With wired or free boundary conditions, it is easy to see that the set of bi-medial edges that are part of an FK interface forms a collection of nested loops.
+Given an FK configuration, the set of FK interfaces forms a set of loops on $\mathcal{G}^{b}$.
+A bi-medial edge is part of an FK interface if it lays between a primal FK cluster and a dual FK cluster, i.e. if it does not cross a primal open edge or a dual open edge.
+With wired or free boundary conditions, it is easy to see that the set of bi-medial edges that are part of an FK interface forms a collection of disjoint loops (in contrast to Ising loops, which may intersect).

-The level of an FK loop is defined by declaring a loop of level 1 or outermost if it is not contained inside another FK loop, and of level $k>1$ if it is contained inside a loop of level $k-1$ and outermost within that loop.
+The level of an FK loop is defined by declaring a loop of level 1 or outermost if it is not contained inside another FK loop, and of level $k>1$ if it is contained in the interior of exactly $k-1$ distinct FK loops.
+An FK loop of level $k>1$ is hence an outermost FK loop in the interior of an FK loop of level $k-1$.
+Note that, as FK loops are disjoint, the interior of two FK loops of same level $k$ are disjoint.

-We call a component of the interior of an outermost FK loop a \emph{cut-out domain}.
+We call the interior of an outermost FK loop a \emph{cut-out domain}.
 This notion will be crucial for us in the scaling limit.
-The set of FK loops satisfy the following spatial Markov property \cite{grimmett}: consider the FK model with wired boundary conditions, conditionally on the outermost FK loops, the model inside the cut-out domains consists of independent FK models with free (resp. wired) boundary conditions. \begin{rem} In the coupling with FK, the Ising loops are always a subset of the dual FK configuration.
+The set of FK loops satisfies the following spatial Markov property (see \cite[Theorem 3.4]{grimmett}): consider the FK model with wired boundary conditions, conditionally on the outermost FK loops, the model inside the cut-out domains consists of independent FK models with free boundary conditions. \begin{rem} In the coupling with FK, the Ising loops are always a subset of the dual FK configuration.
 In particular Ising loops and FK loops never cross.
-As a consequence, Ising loops are contained in cut-out domains. \end{rem}
+As a consequence, all Ising loops are contained in the cut-out domains of the corresponding FK configuration. \end{rem}